App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 A credit card is a financial tool issued by a bank that you can use to access a line of credit, which is essentially a loan.
-You can use the card to make purchases and, If you pay your balance in full every month, you won't have to pay any interest on that loan.
-If, on the other hand, you run up charges you can’t can’t afford to pay off, you could end up with expensive debt.Read on for a closer look at how credit cards work, how they compare to debit cards, their pros and cons, plus tips for how to find the right card for your needs and qualifications.
+You can use the card to make purchases and, if you pay your balance in full every month, you won't have to pay any interest on the balance.
+If, on the other hand, you run up charges you can’t afford to pay off, you could end up with expensive debt.Read on for a closer look at how credit cards work, how they compare to debit cards, their pros and cons, plus tips for how to find the right card for your needs and qualifications.

 What Is a Credit Card?